 3. Explain the importance of letting go past negative emotions — When teenagers have repeated conflicts with the same person, such as a sibling or best friend, they will often bring up past negative experiences with that individual.
 This causes them to feel a higher level of resentment in the present situation, which makes it harder to resolve the current problem.
 If you’re frustrated because your teenager is flat-out refusing to resolve this conflict amicably, first understand, it is not their fault.
 It is just how their brains are wired.
 All humans feel negative emotions when we think about bad past experiences and the people associated with them.
 As we get older, we learn to cope with our negative emotions so we can have meaningful relationships with others.
 Use this conflict as an opportunity to teach your teenager how to keep their negative emotions in check in times of stress.
 Explain what they are experiencing is natural, but only temporary.
 Show them how past events are ruining the quality of their life in the present.
 Tell them there is nothing that can be done to change things that have already happened, and unless they learn to let go, it can effect their future.

-Wheelchairs Against Guns is a non-profit organization with a simple mission: To protect your child from the dangers of bully, gangs, and gun violence.
-Click here to learn how your support can help save a child’s life.
+Wheelchairs Against Guns is a non-profit organization with a simple mission: To protect your child from the dangers of bullying, gangs, and gun violence.
+Your support can help save a child’s life.